DaveyJH/ci-portfolio-three/README.md

 4. Help
    - *This allows users to read through the rules and keyword meanings during the quiz*
-   - This will prevent user frustration due to forgettinng any keyword meanings.
+   - This will prevent user frustration due to forgetting any keyword meanings.

 5. Take